-If you’ve decided that you want to become a writer after graduation from college, you might be wondering which major will best prepare you for this interesting and challenging job.
+If you’ve decided that you want to become a writer after graduating from college, you might be wondering which major will best prepare you for this interesting and challenging job.
 The following list will help you identify 6 different college majors that an aspiring writer will want to consider:

 A journalism major is useful if you want to write news stories, current events articles or sports reporting for media outlets.
-It is possible to specialize in a specific kind of journalism such as sports journalism, broadcast journalism, investigative journalism, documentary journalism or data-driven journalism.
+It is possible to specialize in a specific kind of journalism such as sports journalism, broadcast journalism, investigative journalism, documentary journalism, or data-driven journalism.

-In addition to relevant writing courses, journalism students often complete coursework in media law, media ethics and statistics.
+In addition to relevant writing courses, journalism students often complete coursework in media law, media ethics, and statistics.

 Communication is a practical major that will prepare you well for a variety of careers in the media.
 This is a major that doesn’t limit your options; in addition to copywriting and content writing jobs, you’ll be well-prepared to seek jobs ranging from content marketing manager to executive producer.

 A creative writing major isn’t as versatile as a communications or journalism major; but if you’re positive that you want to become a writer, it could be a fantastic choice.
-If you want to write novel, this is an excellent choice of majors to consider.
+If you want to write a novel, this is an excellent choice of majors to consider.

-As a creative writing major, you’re likely to spend much of your college career immersed in activities such as reading, writing and editing.
-You’ll be required to read, interpret and analyze classic works of literature in addition to writing your own prose and poetry.
+As a creative writing major, you’re likely to spend much of your college career immersed in activities such as reading, writing, and editing.
+You’ll be required to read, interpret, and analyze classic works of literature in addition to writing your own prose and poetry.

 English is a straightforward choice of majors for anyone who wants to become a writer.
 This major typically requires students to study and analyze classic English literature as well as tackle numerous writing assignments.
-An English major’s coursework typically encompasses poetry, creative writing, non-fiction and philosophy.
+An English major’s coursework typically encompasses poetry, creative writing, non-fiction, and philosophy.

 Does the inclusion of finance on this list have you puzzled?
 Perhaps you’re wondering, “what does finance have to do with writing”?
 How will a degree in finance help me with my writing career?